 Introduction to MySQL Foreign Key

-Let us see an example for the same.
+Let us see an example of the same.

-- Here is what we defined and could see that in the above diagram we can say that the “Loan” table has one- to – one relationship with the “Borrower” table.
+- Here is what we defined, and we can see that in the above diagram, we can say that the “Loan” table has one- to – one relationship with the “Borrower” table.
 And here “Loan_No” column from the “Loan” table acts as the Primary key in this table.
-But acts as “Foreign Key”.
+But serves as a “Foreign Key”.

-- A table can have more than one foreign key, which are the references for the primary key of different tables.
+- A table can have more than one foreign key, the references for the primary key of different tables.

 Syntax and Parameters